luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   Comparing the detected levels of populism across all channels, we find partial support for *H1*, which proposes that populist parties convey more populist content on YouTube than non-populist parties.
   This hypothesis is particularly supported in the dimension of anti-elitism: the channels of the AfD and the Left clearly contain more anti-elitist content than those of other parties.
-  Additionally, the Left's channel proportionally conveys the most people-centric content.
+  Additionally, the Left’s DE channel proportionally conveys the highest amount of people-centric content.
   However, the AfD channels display surprisingly limited people-centric appeals.
-  The AfD TV channel exhibits a similar but somewhat more moderate pattern.
+  The AfD TV channel exhibits a similar, though somewhat more moderate, pattern.
-  Specifically, the AfD BT channel contains almost no people-centric content and primarily focuses on an exceptionally high volume of anti-elitist messaging.
+  Specifically, the AfD BT channel contains very little people-centric content and primarily focuses on an exceptionally high volume of anti-elitist messaging.
-  It is worth noting at this point, that the AfD BT channel's content primarily consists speeches of AfD members of parliament talking in the Bundestag.
+  It is worth noting that the AfD BT channel mainly features speeches by AfD members of parliament delivered in the Bundestag.
-  A possible explanation of low amount of people-centric messaging on this channel could be that this forum is mostly used to attack the governing parties and much less so to actually appeal to "the people".
+  A possible explanation for the combination of low levels of people-centric messaging and high levels of anti-elitist statements is that the AfD may use their speaking time in the Bundestag primarily to attack the governing parties, rather than to appeal directly to “the people.”

   == Populism and Popularity <populism-and-popularity>

+  In this section, we use views as the primary dependent variable, while the corresponding results for likes are reported in the appendix.
+  Using likes as a proxy for user engagement presents two major issues in our dataset.
+  First, a substantial number of videos received very few likes, making this metric an unreliable indicator of engagement.
+  Second, the like functionality is disabled on all videos from two channels---CSU BT and FDP DE---which would require excluding these channels entirely from the analysis.

-  To analyze the relationship between populism and popularity, we use Bayesian Quantile Regressions.
+  To analyze the relationship between populism and popularity, we use Bayesian quantile regressions.
+  This approach allows us to investigate how the relationship between populist dimensions and user engagement varies across different quantiles of the dependent variable.
+  For each of the six parties, we estimate 12 quantile models for each of the two populist dimensions, resulting in a total of 144 regression models.
+  In all models, we assume an asymmetric Laplace distribution for the dependent variable, defined as the logged number of views per video.
+  We use weakly informative priors: N(0,15) for the intercept, N(0,2) for the coefficients, and Cauchy(0,2) for the sigma parameter.
+  These priors reflect a conservative modeling approach, assuming no prior relationship by centering all distributions around zero.

   - why bayesian regression
   - (why not multi-level models?)
   - describe bayes regressions
     - single model per party
     - what DV, what AVs?
+  -

   #figure(